Epigenetics & Drug Therapy

 Below are some of our most Frequently Asked Questions.
 If you have something new to ask, please feel free to contact us.

-• Travel Confirmation will be sent out within 1 week of the meeting.
+• Travel Confirmation will be sent out within 1 week of the forum.
 This will include a hotel confirmation number, if there is one, and airport transfer details.
 We have to wait until we receive almost everyone’s travel to book airport transfer.
 Due to frequent airline changes, we wait until the week of the meeting to send this out.

 • Airport transfer is provided by Foundation staff, volunteers or arranged shuttle at specific times.
 If you opt to utilize Foundation airport transportation on your travel form, please be patient in receiving this information.
-We will send it to the week of the meeting.
+We will send it to the week of the forum.

 • Speaker agenda is not sent out prior to the meeting.
 It will be provided upon arrival in the meeting packet.
 We do not tell people when they are speaking because we expect everyone to attend all sessions.
-Sessions are all day Friday and Saturday.
+Sessions are all day.

 • Frequently airport transfer is provided by volunteers.
 Please be patient on receiving this information.
 Airport transfer will be sent out prior to arrival.